Naran (film): Critical reception

 Sify stated the film is a "paisa vasool" and wrote that "veteran director and his script writer Ranjan Pramod uses Mohanlal's larger-than-life image and blends it with the milieu, successfully in this action adventure film laced with sentiments.
 It is old wine in a new tetra pack with hardly any story or twists but the great man simply lights up the screen with his sheer presence."
 Franco Davis of Nowrunning wrote, "Mohanlal's performance is close to being called impeccable.
 The naturalness, for which he is famous for, comes through in trickles and flows.
 But the actor should take care about his ever-growing, rotund frame.
 He looks very bulky in the vest with a protruding paunch and tattooed biceps."
-Varnachithram wrote: "What makes this movie is interesting is Ranjan Pramod’s script.
-Remember the movie Meesha Madhavan in which he bought into life a village called Cheppu in which the hero was a thief, but had a heart of gold?
+Varnachithram wrote: "What makes this movie is interesting is Ranjan Pramod's script.
+Remember the movie Meesha Madhavan in which he bought into life a village called Chekku in which the hero was a thief, but had a heart of gold?
 Mullamkolli is a similar village with a similarly flawed hero."